 Five words from the blurb: anthropologist, tribe, discovery, miraculous, terrible

 I bought a copy of this book when Steph, one of my favourite bloggers, raved about it.
 It’s been sat on my shelf for ages, but I finally got around to reading it and found it was well worth the wait.
 The People in the Trees is the perfect blend of science, moral dilemma and mystery – all wrapped up in a clever structure.
+You can click here for the history blog of tree.

 The book begins with Norton, a Nobel Prize winning scientist, being arrested for paedophillia.
 The rest of the book travels back in time, explaining what happened prior to his arrest.
 It shows how Norton came to fame studying a tribe from a remote Micronesian island.
 These people claimed to become immortal after eating a rare turtle and as Norton researched their society he made a break-through discovery.
 The subsequent media frenzy is heartbreaking to read and perfectly captures many of the problems with our society today.